Crenshaw1312/Yagpdb-ccs/README.md

 # Yagpdb+Pagstdb-ccs
 ERMAGERD?
-I HAVE THREE STARS?!
+I HAVE FIVE STARS!?
+tytytytytytytytytytytytytytytyty

 paggy commands are in go, yaggy is lua, so you can see the percentage of yag vs pag under languages